 - Small group seminars where you will be encouraged to reflect upon and discuss your preparatory reading on each topic.

 - When the opportunity arises seminars will be taken out of the classroom and artworks will be studied in situ.

-- For those who study During the term in Venice wherever possible seminars take place out and about in the city and wider region.
+- During the term in Venice wherever possible seminars take place out and about in the city and wider region.

-- For the dissertation you work closely with your supervisor on a one to one basis to research and write on a topic related to your studies on the course.
+- For your dissertation you work closely with your supervisor on a one to one basis to research and write on a topic related to your studies on the course.

 4-8 hours per week depending on the modules being taken.

 Seminars of 3-14 depending on the module being taken